davidAlgis/screenVideoCapture/README.md

 - `-c`, `--codec` <codec>: The codec to use for video compression.
 Options are `h264` and `h265`.
 Default is `h264`.
 - `-b`, `--bitrate` <bitrate>: The bitrate for video compression in bits per second.
 Default is `1000000`.
 - `-f`, `--fps` <frames_per_second>: The frames per second of the video.
 Default is `30`.
+- `-d`, `--duration` <seconds>: The duration for which the recording should run in seconds.
+Default is None, it will only stop after user has press `q` key.
 - `-h`, `--help`: Display help information showing all command-line options.

 ## Example